choijin/NLP_Topic_Modeling/README.md

 * `Tailored Marketing`: Companies can use this information for targeted marketing.
 If a user falls into the "fire related claims" cluster, they might receive more focused ratings that deals with fire claims.

+* `Feature Engineering`: One of the challenges with textual data is that it's inherently unstructured, making it difficult to use in traditional predictive models.
+LDA transforms this text into structured numerical data in the form of topic probabilities for each document.
+The topics, which used to be text data and now numerical data, can then be used as features in predictive models.